 Recycling often requires a little extra legwork.
-But that doesn’t mean you should hoard old electronics just because it’s a hassle to dispose of them.
+But that doesn’t mean you should hoard old things just because it’s a hassle to dispose of them.
 What you need is some incentive — preferably a monetary motivation.

 1. Advance Auto Parts

 Even if you didn’t buy your car battery from Advance Auto Parts, the retailer will take it off your hands.
-Drop off your car or truck battery at a participating Advance Auto Parts location, and you will receive a $10 gift card.
+Drop off your unwanted car or truck battery at a participating Advance Auto Parts location, and you will receive a $10 gift card.

 If you’ve already filled a bag with clothes to donate, drop them off at your nearest H&M store.
-All H&M stores around the globe participate in the retailer’s textile recycling program.
+H&M stores around the globe participate in the retailer’s textile recycling program.

 According to H&M’s website, stores will accept clothing of any brand and in any condition in exchange for a free coupon to use on your next purchase.